-At KTH Kista campus in Stockholm, you are close to more than 1,000 companies in the IT field.
+The programme is offered at KTH's campus in Kista, one of Europe's leading ICT clusters with around 1,000 companies.
 Your fellow students come from both Sweden and other countries: many from Germany, France, Spain, England and South Korea.
 Collaborating in intercultural groups is a valuable experience that can lay the foundations for your own international network.

 This is a three year programme (180 ECTS credits) given in English.
 Graduates are awarded the degree of Bachelor of Science.
 The programme is given by the School of Electrical Engineering and Computer Science (at KTH).